VendDair/LeakAI/README.md

 Simple GUI app that uses "free" API to generate, remake and upscale images\
 It uses [customtkinter](https://github.com/TomSchimansky/CustomTkinter) instead of tkinter\

-PS: The release in not done yet due to some features that are not implemented
+PS: The release in not done yet due to some features that are not implemented\
+x Prompt to Image\
+0 Image to Image\
+0 History\
+0 AI Helper for user prompt

 # How to use
 Simply install this dependency and you're ready to go!